beeware/toga/docs/reference/api/hardware/geolocation.rst

 All platforms require some form of permission to access the geolocation service.
-To confirm if you have permission to use the geolocation service while the app is running, you can call :any:`Geolocation.has_permission`; you can request to permission using :any:`Geolocation.request_permission()`.
+To confirm if you have permission to use the geolocation service while the app is running, you can call :any:`Geolocation.has_permission`; you can request permission using :any:`Geolocation.request_permission()`.

 If you wish to track the location of the user while the app is in the background, you